Top 10 HR competencies to build a strong HR department

 You can evaluate applicants’ time-management skills with a Time Management test

-This test will assess how well candidates can manage their time in a professional environment, including their ability to plan, prioritize, execute, plan, and reflect.
+This test assesses how well candidates can manage their time in a professional environment, including their ability to plan, prioritize, execute, plan, and reflect.

-Candidates who do well on this test can distinguish urgent and important tasks from minor ones, plan ahead, and co-ordinate with others.
-They can also overcome distractions, evaluate their own work, and make adjustments if needed.
+Candidates who do well on this test can distinguish urgent and important tasks from minor ones, plan, and coordinate with others.
+They can also overcome distractions, evaluate their work, and adjust if needed.

 3. Negotiation skills